victorFernandezF/Gity/README.md

 ~~~~

 ### installation and usage
-> -Open the terminal
+> - Open the terminal
-> -Go to your proyect (the one you want to upload) folder
+> - Go to your proyect (the one you want to upload) folder
-> -Copy and paste: git clone https://github.com/victorFernandezF/Gity.git
+> - Copy and paste: git clone https://github.com/victorFernandezF/Gity.git
-> -Go to Gity folder
+> - Go to Gity folder
-> -Copy ./gity "[Your_message]"
+> - Copy ./gity "[Your_message]"

 ### Curiosity
 This project has been uploaded by Gity.